If you’re looking for practical, insightful, and educational blogs on Serverless, you’ve come

 3. A Cloud Guru Blog

 The standard of blogging from the training company, A Cloud Guru has always been of the highest quality.
-The scope is wider than serverless, but many very important topics are covered, including containers, certification and coverage across AWS, Google and Azure.
+The scope is wider than serverless, but many very important topics are covered, including containers, certification, and coverage across AWS, Google, and Azure.

 4. Serverless.com Blog

 One of the most popular ways to build serverless is the Serverless Framework, provided by the team at serverless.com.
 They are also wrapping this up in a complete platform offering called Serverless Cloud (with Jeremy Daly leading out, it’s one to watch).
-The blog here understandable talks about their products, but also has lots of great advice and is worth a read, regardless what you use.
+The blog here understandably talks about their products, but also has lots of great advice and is worth a read, regardless of what you use.

 5. AWS Community Builders

 As well as the established AWS Hero program, the AWS Community Builder program launched in 2020.
-It’s a thriving and exciting community of the top builders, right across the globe.
+It’s a thriving and exciting community of top builders, right across the globe.
 This page aggregates all the blogs and is certainly worth a follow.

 6. Serverless Transformation Blog

 One company to keep an eye on is Aleios, created by Ben Ellerby through the Theodo Group.
 The blog the team there keep is called “Serverless Transformation” and is probably one of the best reads around (apart from The Serverless Edge)!
-This site is truly a thought-leader with content on Event-Driven Architecture via EventBridge, edge compute, and next-generation serverless techniques.
+This site is truly a thought leader with content on Event-Driven Architecture via EventBridge, edge compute, and next-generation serverless techniques.
 This one will make you think!

 7. & 8.
 The AWS Blogs

 The official AWS blogs are always required reading.
-We have put forward the Compute and the Architecture blogs specifically, they are a nice mix of announcements, guides and deep dives.
+We have put forward the Compute and the Architecture blogs specifically, they are a nice mix of announcements, guides, and deep dives.
 These blogs have a very high bar and cover many services, but focus on Modern Cloud.
-There are more informal questions and answers in the new service, https://repost.aws/ and with the new AWS console, the search will now pull back articles and documentation.
+There are more informal questions and answers in the new service, https://repost.aws/, and with the new AWS console, the search will now pull back articles and documentation.
 It’s all at your fingertips!